 Towards the end of our dive at Dante’s wall the sun started to put in an appearance, and I could see the potential for some great reef scenes, with hopefully some lovely beams of sunlight, which had now risen beyond the cliff face behind the dive site.

 Our surface interval was taken as quickly as our computers would allow, as we could see that the sun was at a good height now and should be illuminating the next dive site of Angels Window.

 This dive was more of the same with abundant life covering every square inch of rock.
 Corals both hard and soft, jostled for position with starfish and Sea Stars aplenty.

-Finally towards the end of the dive I was able to realise the sort of scene that I had in my minds eye for this site, and all fell into place with a great location and beautiful sunbeams illuminating the scene.
+Finally, towards the end of the dive, I was able to realize the sort of scene that I had in my mind’s eye for this site, and all fell into place with a great location and beautiful sunbeams illuminating the scene.
 I have lit this shot with a combination of strobes to light the foreground, after first getting my background exposure correct.

 Lembeh of course is famous for macro photography, but I think it can also still hold it’s own for wide angle shooters, and when I go there next I will be definitely scheduling in some wide angle dives alongside the teeny tiny critter dives.

 These shots were taken on my most recent underwater photography photo trip.